 Mortal Shell is the name of a new breed from developer hell and so much is being said, Mortal Shell doesn't have to hide from Nioha, The Surge etc, and even die-hard Dark Souls veterans have to chew Mortal Shell.

-Demon souls began then.
-A brutal and threateningly difficult game is back on the agenda.
-Why do you ask yourself again?
-Well, after pixel games a la Battletoads and Ghost'n Ghouls, which were considered buck-heavy games at the time, the trend slipped completely in the direction of “players must have fun with the game”.
+Demon souls started then.
+A brutal and menacingly difficult game is back on the agenda.
+Why are you asking yourself again?
+Well, after pixel games a la Battletoads and Ghost'n Ghouls, which were considered buck-heavy games at the time, the trend slid all the way in the direction of "the player has to enjoy the game".

-Of course, it's by no means a bad turnaround, because games should be fun.
+Of course, it's not a bad turn by any means, because games should be fun.
 But it created games with a lot less challenge and frustration.
-From software he took it as a model and completely ignored it.
-The death simulator is also called From Software Games.
-This trend has developed into a genre of its own, “Souls-Like” or “Souls-Lite” games.
+From the software he took it as a model and completely ignored it.
+Death Simulator is also called games by From Software.
+This trend has evolved into a genre of its own, "Souls-Like" or "Souls-Lite" games.
 Inspired by the game of The Dark Souls.
-Mortal Shell is the new Souls-like, and whether we tossed a controller against the wall or exposed it is in our review.
+Mortal Shell is the new Souls like, and whether we threw a controller at the wall or put it in the light is in our review.

 Visually, Mortal Shell looks like Souls' little brother, here were designers with a taste and a sense of the mood at work.
 The title is also technically accumulated, which is actually quite surprising in view of the small development team of only 15 people.
 Playful ...
 Well, you basically already knew this game when you first started it.
 Or he thinks you know: light and heavy attack on R1 and R2, invent a circle button, press it twice and roll out of the way.
 Use the control cross to select items in quick storage, D-Pad up uses the current item.
 And when you die (the first time you just fly out of your shell and you can try to come back) you can collect your souls or tar at the place of death.